dgomes/ha_rrd_recorder/README.md

 ### Camera configuration

 The camera component tries to guess everything from the rrd file.
-But you can always pass new arguments in *args*.
+Alternatively you can always pass new arguments in `args`.

+#### `args`

+For basic rrd graph, you do not need to make any own configuration in `args`.
+In this case rrd graph will render a line for each datasource of `rrdfile` automatically.

+For advanced graph rendering you can use `args` for definitions of parameters CDEF, VDEF, LINE1, ARRAY, etc.
+If you will use own `args` configuration there is automatically generated DEF for each RRA of each datasource.

+**Example:**

+Rrd file `example1.rrd` has configuration:

+    rrdtool create example1.rrd \
+    --step '900' \
+    'DS:temperature:GAUGE:1800:U:U' \
+    'RRA:AVERAGE:0.5:4:48' \
+    'RRA:AVERAGE:0.5:96:365'

+For this `example1.rrd` there are following DEF variables, which you can use in `args`.

+- `Temperature`
+- `Temperature_AVERAGE_4`
+- `Temperature_AVERAGE_96`

+*Note: As you see in example a `vname` is always a capitalized name of `ds-name`.*

 **Hint** use a tool such as [http://rrdwizard.appspot.com/rrdgraph.php](http://rrdwizard.appspot.com/rrdgraph.php)

 ```yaml
 name:
   description: Name of the camera entity